 1. Emergency fund

-Just because a third-party isn’t billing you monthly for it doesn’t mean you can afford to forget about your emergency fund.
+Just because a third party isn’t billing you monthly for it doesn’t mean you can afford to forget about your emergency fund.
 Build a contribution to your emergency fund into your budget.
-This way you'll be able to afford any unexpected (and unbudgeted for) expenses that may arise.
+That way, you’ll be able to afford any unexpected (and not budgeted for) costs that may arise.

 2. Retirement fund

 Like your emergency fund, nobody is going to force you to contribute to your retirement, but you still should if you can.
-Financial guru Dave Ramsey suggests putting 15% of your monthly income toward retirement.
 By adding this amount to your monthly budget, you’ll hold yourself accountable.
-Plus, you'll set yourself up to be in the best financial position when it comes time to retire.
+Plus, you’ll set yourself up to be in the best financial position when it comes time to retire.